I just had a huge cup of coffee and let’s just say that I feel like I could jump out of my skin right now. It’s 11 am. It’s too early for this.

 Define ‘Summer Transformation’

-A summer transformation does not always mean getting that hourglass figure- it’s more about a positive change from within.
-Depending on your goal, a summer transformation can mean many things, whether it’s losing a couple of pounds or being more productive.
+A summer transformation does not always mean getting that hourglass figure- it’s more about a positive change from within, which ends up reflecting on your outer-self.
+Depending on your goal, a summer transformation could mean many things, whether it’s losing a couple of pounds or being more productive.
 This summer transformation plan was designed according to my own routines and does not have to be followed strictly, but if you do make a summer transformation plan, stick. to. it.
 There’s no such thing as a ’14-day-diet’; if you want a change, make it your lifestyle- temporary changes lead to temporary results.
 Be realistic.
 Here’s a sample summer transformation plan that I can guarantee will make you feel much better about yourself.

 - Write everything down.

 The first step in my summer transformation plan includes de-cluttering my life and making it more organized.
-Every day (there are no exceptions), I force myself to get my diary and write down my goals for the day.
-It doesn’t matter if the list has no more than 2 bullet points.
+Every day (there are no exceptions), I force myself to write down my goals for the day- It doesn’t matter if the list has no more than 2 bullet points.
 At the end of the day, it’s my responsibility to get those things done; it could be getting the groceries or just having a glass of milk.
 I would encourage this to be done first thing in the morning and even right before going to bed.
+See How To be More Productive (with and without Spending Money).

 - Understand your body clock.